AnilK-Sharma/Derby-Container/README.md

 The process of building linux/arm64 images using `docker buildx` to build Apache Derby 10.17 container image requires OpenJDK 21 or higher

-Please see the respective `readme.MD` files.
+Please see the respective `readme.MD` files for details on the two components.
+For details and documentation on Apache Derby, please see the office Apache Derby site: https://db.apache.org/derby/index.html.